peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### DecodeFromBytes
     public static CBORObject DecodeFromBytes​(byte[] data)
-<p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
-The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b></p> <p>Generates a CBOR object from an array of CBOR-encoded bytes.</p>
+<p>Generates a CBOR object from an array of CBOR-encoded bytes.</p>

 **Parameters:**